-As part of obtaining reasonable assurance about whether Spectrum Youth & Family Services.
-Inc. and Subsidiary's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
+As part of obtaining reasonable assurance about whether Spectrum Youth & Family Services, Inc. and Subsidiary's consolidated financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the consolidated financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Licensed VT Accounting Firm #92-0000343

-To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2
+Physically located in Williston & Rutland Vermont www.dh-cpa.com • Licensed VT Accounting Firm #92-0000343 To the Board of Directors of Spectrum Youth & Family Services, Inc. Burlington, Vermont Page 2